kongware/ftor/README.md

 Since instances hold a reference to their type representatives we can fall back on this reference when desired (see the lens example above).

+## Pattern matching

+Destructuring assignments and functions enable a primitive form of pattern matching in Javascript.
+More on this later...

 ## Todos

 - [ ] add type rep dependencies to inline doc